A Pansiot-type subword complexity theorem for automorphisms of free groups: Preliminaries

 If $Z$ is a finite set and $\varphi:Z\to Z$ is any map, there is a power $\psi$ of $\varphi$ such that $\psi(z)$ is fixed by $\psi$ for any $z\in Z$.
 This observation allows us to assume that many attributes of paths are fixed by $f$.

 The train track map $f$ maps a vertex of $G$ to a vertex, an edge to a non-trivial edge path.
 The restriction of $f$ to an edge path $\gamma$ may fail to be locally injective (because $f(e_{i+1})$ and $f(\bar e_i)$ may start with the same edge), and we define $f_\sharp(\gamma)$ as the edge path obtained by tightening the image: $f_\sharp(\gamma)$ is homotopic to $f(\gamma)$ relative endpoints and locally injective (there is no backtracking); replacing $f(\gamma)$ by $f_\sharp(\gamma)$ is similar to reducing a word.
-The path $\gamma$ is \emph{pre-trivial} if some $f^k_\sharp (\gamma) $ is a trivial path. \begin{example}
+If $e$ is an edge, then $f_\sharp(e)=f(e)$ and we usually just write $f(e)$.